khacnhat/zipper/README.md

 - Creates a tgz file of a kata or a traffic-light.

 - API:
-  * All methods receive their arguments in a json object.
+  * All methods receive their arguments in a json hash.
-  * All methods return a json object with a single key.
+  * All methods return a json hash with a single key.
   * If successful, the key equals the method's name.
   * If unsuccessful, the key equals "exception".